Lelenaic/Monitoring-CLF/README.md

 To install Monitoring-CLF, please set your username, host and password in the **includes/class_connexion.php** file for the database.
 Then, import the bdd.sql file into your database.
 The default username is **admin** and the default password is **coucou**.
+Finally, your webserver need to point to the **html** folder.
+Users musn't have an access to other directories.
 Warning : You need a good server to run this application.
 The ping of many services can slow down your server.

 ####Cron :